-The company last year noticed a rise in the number of individuals and households storing valuables and heirlooms in safe deposit boxes as fears of burglaries grew.
+The company last year noticed a rise in the number of individuals and households storing valuables and heirlooms in safe deposit boxes.

 “Research shows a rise in burglaries, many of them aggravated, in family homes and businesses,” says Mr Fahy.

 “We are seeing more householders coming to us in all our outlets to store valuables and investments away from the home.”

 He adds that companies and other organisations are also increasingly using safe deposit boxes to store confidential information off their premises, to comply with regulatory and insurance requirements.